 Where do you see the shift from Universal to Unique happening in your specific field?
 It’s not only a question of manufacturing products, but a broader approach about how you can perceive the end user of your product or service.
 Imagine the opportunities involved in rethinking our educational process from the perspective of unique learning paths, rather than universal curricula and testing.
 What, besides individualized medicine, would be the consequences for healthcare?
 Could hospitals treat their patients as unique users rather than applying universal protocols?
 What aspects of your organization or business model could you change if you thought in terms of a Unique rather than a Universal approach?

-To discover which aspects of your organization or business model you could shift from universal to unique, join the THNK Executive Leadership Program, a 6-month part-time learning journey to help you realize your fullest creative leadership potential and scale your world-changing enterprise.
+To discover which aspects of your organization or business model you could shift from universal to unique, join the THNK Executive Leadership Program.